Bay of Angels: Reception

 Metacritic, which uses a weighted average, assigned Bay of Angels a score of 76 out of 100, based on 6 critics, indicating "generally favorable" reviews.

 Critics praised Moreau's performance, with Mann's being seen as weaker.
 For The New York Times, Eugene Archer wrote, "[Demy's] sympathetic film is handicapped by the casting of Claude Mann, whose tentative Jean proves too passive to carry the weight assigned him by the script. [...]
 The actress compenstates with a bravura demonstration of star power on the rampage.
 [Moreau] smolders, pouts, flounces, rages, giggles, suffers and claws, in an exhibition of cinematic personality reminiscent of Dietrich in her best Devil Is a Woman days.
 With unfaltering artistry, she transforms her director's intimate essay into a glittering vehicle to display her four-octave dramatic range."

-In a 2015 retrospective, Pauline Kael of The New Yorker wrote, "What would this film be like without Jeanne Moreau?
+Pauline Kael of The New Yorker wrote, "What would this film be like without Jeanne Moreau?
 Even if the dialogue and direction were the same, the meanings wouldn’t be.
 The picture is almost an emanation of Moreau, inconceivable without her. [...]
 His virtuoso sense of film rhythm turns this flimsy, capricious story about a gambling lady into a lyrical study in compulsion and luck.
 This is a magical, whirling little film, a triumph of style."